Is gallbladder cancer aggressive?

 - Gallbladder cancer may be common in people born with abnormal bile ducts.

-- People with unhealthy lifestyles such as those who smoking, those who have a poor diet and those who are obese have an increased risk of GBC.
+- People with unhealthy lifestyles such as those who smoke, those who have a poor diet, and those who are obese have an increased risk of GBC.

 How is gallbladder cancer usually treated?

 - Surgery: It can be used to remove the gallbladder.
 If cancer has spread, then surgery can also be used to remove the surrounding tissue, lymph nodes, and parts of other organs.

 - Cancer found in the wall of the gallbladder can be completely removed by surgery.

 - Unresectable cancer cannot be removed completely by surgery.
 Most patients with gallbladder cancer (GBC) have unresectable cancer.